lawkee48/TinkerOS-ROS/README.md

 # TinkerOS_ROS
-This repository introduces how to install ROS 1, Melodic, in ASUS Tinker board under Tinker OS.
+This repository introduces how to install ROS 1(Melodic) and the corresponding packages in python3 in order to run facial detection&recognition in ASUS Tinker board under Tinker OS.

 ## Hardware
 - ASUS Tinker board S